tstohn/ESGI.documentation/_docs/getting-started.md

 Instructions on how to  install

-## Prepare Reference Genome and Annotation
+## Reference Genome and Annotation

 STAR is used to map RNA-sequence reads to the reference genome.
 First, download the reference genome and annotation files